jpolanco94/QuickScale_MSSA_Project/README.md

 * The web app should let users be able to select what scales and chords that want to view.
 * The web app should be easy to navigate.
 * The web app should allow for some level of customizazation.
+One of the bigger issues I face in creating this app is the way in which the scales and chords are displayed.
+Once I can figure that out the ERD will change almost entirely.
+More information [here](#challenges)

 <br/>